USS Turkey (AM-13): Pacific Theatre operations

 Relieving USS Kingfisher as station ship at Samoa, Turkey operated in Samoan waters through the end of the year and into 1943.
-She conducted minesweeping patrols, provided local escort services, and towed targets for the U.S. Marines shore batteries on Samoa.
+She conducted minesweeping patrols, provided local escort services, and towed targets for the United States Marines shore batteries on Samoa.
 On 1 June 1942, she was reclassified as an ocean-going tug and given the designation AT-143.
 She also supported Marine raider landing exercises.

 Discovering castaways

 On 14 April 1943, Turkey visited Bowditch Island on an inspection and discovered two castaways who had been there for nearly a month.
 The two had been treated well by the local populace and were in good shape.
 After receiving repairs from 21 to 30 April, the minesweeper became station ship at Tutuila.
 She returned to Pearl Harbor in June and thence proceeded to the U.S. West Coast and a major overhaul at Mare Island, California.
 Following trials off the west coast, she headed for Hawaii and arrived at Pearl Harbor on 20 October.

 Operating out of the Fleet's Hawaiian base, Turkey towed targets for naval aircraft and recovered practice torpedoes through January 1944.
 Operating as a unit of Service Squadron 6, she conducted these activities through late February, after which she underwent more repair work at Pearl Harbor from 1 March to 24 April.

-Following post-repair trials and practice torpedo-recovery operations in Hawaiian waters, she headed for the Marshalls on 10 May 1944 – in company with USS Preserver and towing barges YOGL-7 and YW-68 — and arrived at Majuro on 25 May.
+Following post-repair trials and practice torpedo-recovery operations in Hawaiian waters, she headed for the Marshalls on 10 May 1944 – in company with USS Preserver and towing barges YOGL-7 and YW-68 – and arrived at Majuro on 25 May.
 Five days later, Turkey headed for Kwajalein with YF-412 and YF-383 in tow and in company with ATR-46, making port there on 1 June.
 Upon delivering her tows, she proceeded back to Majuro.
 Meanwhile, on 15 May 1944, she had been reclassified as an old ocean tug and redesignated ATO-143.